chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 interesting piece here is the requirement that the morphisms form h-sets.
-After a bit of thought and some explanations from Benedikt Ahrens and Niels van der Weide during the summer school, this restriction makes sense to me as a way of ensuring that our definition that corresponds to a category.
+After a bit of thought and some explanations from Benedikt Ahrens and Niels van der Weide during the summer school, this restriction makes sense to me as a way of ensuring that our definition actually corresponds to a category.
 My intuition is roughly that without this restriction we would have something that looks more like a higher category.
 Without the uniqueness of identity proofs that we have at the h-set level, our proof obligations for the category laws could become in